MatthiasWM/newt_dongle/README.md

 - `ATO` : go back online
 - `ATIn` : get information about the firmware and the firmware version number, n can be 0, 1, or 2.
 - `AT&W` : write current settings to Flash memory
-- `ATS12=n` : set the Escape Code guard time in n times 1/50th of a second
+- `ATS12=n` : set the Escape Code guard time in n times 1/50th of a second (defaults to 50)
 - `ATS300=n` : set the MNP throttle delay to n microseconds (defaults to 400)
 - `ATS301=n` : set an additional delay in number of characters (defaults to 8)
 - `AT[GL` : get the SD Card label